ejudd72/five-aside-tech-challenge/README.md

 Technical challenge for developMe cohort 14's technical challenge: five-aside team splitting app

 ## User: To get this project running, download the project and use the following commands:
-cd {filepath to where this repo is saved}/5-aside/5-aside npm install (?) npm start
+-cd {filepath to where this repo is saved}/5-aside/5-aside -npm install
+-npm start

+- Alternately, you can visit the hosted page on github pages here:

 ## Project Brief:
 Build a 5 a side team picker: